Particle algorithms for maximum likelihood training of latent variable models: EXPERIMENTAL DETAILS AND FURTHER NUMERICAL RESULTS

 Interest in this metric stems from the assumption that the data is drawn independently from a `data-generating process' $p(dl,df)$, in which case, for large test sets,

 In other words, the larger LPPD is, the smaller we can expect the mean KL divergence between our classifier $g(l|f)$ and the optimal classifier $p(l|f)$.

-\paragraph{Further numerical results.} To investigate the algorithms' performances, we ran them $100$ times, each time using a different random $80/20$ training/testing split of the data.
+\paragraph{Numerical results.}To investigate the algorithms' performances, we ran them $100$ times, each time using a different random $80/20$ training/testing split of the data.
 In all runs we employed a step size of $h=0.01$ (which ensured that no algorithm was on the verge of becoming unstable while simultaneously not being excessively small), $K=400$ steps, and $N=1,10,100$ particles.
-Tab.~\ref{tab:blr} shows the obtained LPPDs~\eqref{eq:lppd}, test errors~\eqref{eq:terror}, stationary empirical variances of the parameter estimates, and computation times.
+Tab.~\ref{tab:blrmt} shows the test errors~\eqref{eq:terror} and computation times, and Tab.~\ref{tab:blrapp} the corresponding LPPDs~\eqref{eq:lppd} and stationary empirical variances of the parameter estimates.
 For the predictive performance metrics, we initialized the estimates and particles at zero (as in~\cite{Debortoli2021}) and used the time-averaged approximations $\bar{q}_{400}$, cf.~\eqref{eq:estimators}, with a burn-in of $k_b=200$.
 (Warm-starting did not lead to any improvements here.)
 By $k=200$, the PQN parameter estimates have not yet reached the stationary phase (Fig.~\ref{fig:blr}a).
-Hence, for the variance estimates, we warm-start the algorithms using a preliminary run of PGA (with $K=400$, $h=0.01$, and a single particle $N=1$) and then compute the estimates using a full $K=400$ run of the corresponding algorithm.
+Hence, for the variance estimates, we warm-start the algorithms using a preliminary run of PGD (with $K=400$, $h=0.01$, and a single particle $N=1$) and then compute the estimates using a full $K=400$ run of the corresponding algorithm.

-All four algorithms achieve similar predictive performances with very little gains as the particle number $N$ is increased: it seems that the problem is straightforward and that a single particle in the vicinity of the optimal posteriors's single mode (Fig.~\ref{fig:blr}b) suffices for prediction.
-The variance of the stationary PGA, PQN, and PMGA's estimates seems to decay linearly with $N$; which is unsurprising given that these algorithms are Monte Carlo methods.
-Lastly, vectorizing the computations across particles in PGA, PQN, and PMGA makes them run faster than SOUL, and the gap in computation times widens as $N$ is increased.